djipco/surface-scanmeister/README.md

 ## Remote Access

 * Use the built-in VNC server (set a password)
-* To run headless, you must go to Menu -> Prefs -> RasPi Config -> Display and select a headless resolution (1280x720)
+* To run headless, you must go to Menu -> Prefs -> RasPi Config -> Display and select a headless resolution, typically 1280x720 (this is done automatically in newer Raspbian versions)

 ## Node.js